Quemandoacromo/playstation_models_bios_guide/README.md

 * **THIRD GENERATION**. motherboard PU-8. changes in CPU (on the part of GTE).
   - **SCPH-3500** :jp: - Japanese version, *released on 28 March 1996*.
-  - *2nd revision* of **SCPH-1001** :us: / **SCPH-1002** :uk: - Sony released updated versions of SCPH-1001/SCPH-1002 without altering the numeration. people sometimes referring them as SCPH-1001B/SCPH-1002B to tell the difference from the second generation.
+  - *2nd revision* of **SCPH-1001** :us: - Sony released updated versions of SCPH-1001 without altering the numeration. people sometimes referring it as SCPH-1001B to tell the difference from the second generation.
+  - *2nd revision* of **SCPH-1002** :uk: - same as above, people refering it as SCPH-1002B.
   - **DTL-H1100** :jp: - Japanese blue-colored debugger. it has a unique BIOS that is not available on any retail consoles.
   - **DTL-H1101** :us: - North American blue-colored debugger.
   - **DTL-H1102** :uk: - European blue-colored debugger.